Numerical Display Module

 4- Addresses 917504 to 1048576 (End Section):

 • This final section, like the middle one, is unused and filled with zeros.
-It fills the remainder of the ROM, ensuring the EEPROM image (bin file) size is the same as the EEPROM’s actual size.
+It fills the remainder of the ROM to make the binary image file size equal the ROM’s actual size.

 # Fills remaining unused addresses with zeros.